-As at 30 June 2021, the carrying amount of development properties of the Huzhou Project amounted to S\$13,642,000.
-In view of the economic downturn caused by COVID-19 and the recent development of the 15-year Plan in Huzhou City, there has been a slowdown in the progress of finalising the development implementation and business plans for the Huzhou Project.
+As at 30 June 2022, the carrying amount of development properties amounted to S\$14,843,000.
+In view of the negative sentiments in the real estate industry in PRC, there has been a slowdown in the progress of finalising the development implementation and business plans for the Huzhou Project.
 The realisation of the carrying amount of development properties is dependent on the Group's ability and intention to continue with the development and whether there is existence of adverse situations which causes the net realisable value to be less than the carrying amount.
 There is a risk that the carrying amount of the development properties may be higher than its net realisable value and that the amount may be overstated in the financial statements.

-We focused on this area as a key audit matter because the carrying amounts of property, plant and equipment and development properties are significant to the Group and significant judgement is applied in determining the recoverable amounts such as discount rate, room occupancy rate, growth rate, including expectations of future events that are believed to be reasonable under the circumstances.
-There is also high degree of estimation uncertainty inherent in assessing the duration and severity of the economic downturn caused by COVID-19 and the pattern of any expected recovery which are considered in the impairment assessment.
+We focused on this area as a key audit matter because the carrying amounts of property, plant and equipment and development properties are significant to the Group and significant judgement is applied in determining the recoverable amounts, including expectations of future events that are believed to be reasonable under the circumstances.
+There is also a high degree of estimation uncertainty inherent in assessing the duration and severity of the economic downturn caused by COVID-19 and the pattern of any expected recovery which are considered in the impairment assessment.